How Many Cubic Feet Are in a Yard?

-If you are trying to figure out how much materials you need to order for your renovation or landscaping project, worry not, you can use our cubic feet to cubic yards calculator below.
-Simply measure the space you want to fill in feet and inches, then enter them below.
+If you are trying to figure out how many materials you need to order for your renovation or landscaping project, worry not.
+You can use our cubic feet to cubic yards calculator below.
+Measure the space you want to fill in feet and inches, then enter them below.
 Please note that materials other than rocks compact, so you may want to consider ordering 30% more than what you actually need.

-For a rectangular area, simply measure the length and width in feet, and height in inches.
+For a rectangular area, measure the length and width in feet and height in inches.

 Irregularly Shaped Area

-If you have an irregularly shaped area you need to landscape or fill, worry not.
+Suppose you have an irregularly shaped area you need to landscape or fill.
+Worry not.
 Just divide it up into smaller, more manageable areas, and calculate each piece separately using the calculators above.
-When you are done, simply sum up all the numbers.
-Don’t worry about getting it 100% accurate, rough estimate would be enough as long as you add a bit more for errors.
+When you are done, sum up all the numbers.
+Don’t worry about getting it 100% accurate.
+A rough estimate would be enough as long as you add a bit more for errors.

 Ready to Order?